johnalexanderberg/SliceOfIce-React/README.md

 # A slice of ice

-A little excercise in slicing and animating an image with React & Styled Components.
+A little excercise in slicing up and animating an image with React & Styled Components.
 Click to re-slice!

 [Check it out here](https://alexgelato.netlify.app).